-$\boxtimes$ Yes No lf l No:
+$\boxtimes$ Yes Ш No

-REPORTING PERIOD: JANUARY 1, 2021 - DECEMBER 31, 2021 YEAR 2021 COLLIN COUNTY ADVENTURE CAMP PE/PI-5
+REPORTING PERIOD: JANUARY 1, 2022 - DECEMBER 31, 2022 YEAR 2022 COLLIN COUNTY ADVENTURE CAMP PE/PI-5

 In 1995, representatives of the Collin County Commissioner's Court, the YMCA, the Heard Museum, and school districts initiated a plan to construct, and operate a camp to provide life enhancing outdoor educational and recreational experiences for Collin County children and families.
 County bond funds were used to acquire land and construct camp facilities.
 The Camp is operated by the Metropolitan Dallas YMCA.
 The Camp opened in 2006 and its first Open House "Community Day" was attended by 500 community residents.
 By the Fall of 2006, over 7,000 students had attended Collin County YMCA Adventure Camp for outdoor education, and over 3,000 family and community guests attended for conferences and retreats.
 The Camp offers several lesson plans that are well suited for storm water education including "Taming the Land" and "Learning the Lake".
 In the Water Quality Lab students assess the quality of the lake water through biological sampling (using pond nets to find aquatic life), physical tests (using a Secchi disc and thermometer), and chemical tests (for dissolved oxygen and carbon dioxide).